-Geo-Social Networks (GeoSNs) that capture social relations of users and their locations are increasingly popular.
-Foursquare supports over 45 million users, who have checked-in more than 5 billion times at over 1.6 million businesses [9].
+million businesses [1].
 Moreover, even conventional social networks, such as Facebook and Twitter, have expanded their services by introducing check-in functionality.
 The combination of spatial and social information has generated novel opportunities for marketing and location-based advertising, and additional requirements for query processing.
-For instance, Foursquare has cooperated with GroupOn to provide offers from merchants to users nearby [10].
+For instance, Foursquare has cooperated with GroupOn to provide offers from merchants to users nearby [2].
 This information, when posted on users' public profiles may influence their friends to visit the same places.

 Given a location q, Geo-Social Ranking (GSR) ranks the users of a GeoSN based on their distance to q, the number of their friends in the vicinity of q, and possibly the connectivity of those friends.
-As an example, assume a merchant wishes to post an advertisement using a location-based service; promising targets are users with high GSR scores since in addition to being nearby merchant's location, they can also influence their friends in the vicinity to visit.
-As another example, van Gennip et al. [20] describe a dataset containing the locations and social interactions among street gang members in Los Angeles, as observed by police officers.
+As an example, assume that a merchant wishes to post an advertisement using a location-based service; promising targets are users with high GSR scores since in addition to being nearby merchant's location, they can also influence their friends in the vicinity to visit.
+As another example, [20] describes a dataset containing the locations and social interactions among street gang members in Los Angeles, as observed by police officers.
 GSR on this dataset can be used to identify possible suspects at locations with high concentration of connected gang members.

 Although GeoSNs have attracted a considerable attention in recent years, currently there is no work on the retrieval of the top users based on their spatial and social characteristics with respect to a query.
-Previous approaches (i) focus on retrieving groups instead of individual users [23], (ii) are restricted to users with a specified number of friends [1,14], or (iii) take into account only the distances among users, instead of their distances to a specific location [26].
+Previous approaches i) focus on retrieving groups instead of individual users [23], ii) are restricted to users with a specified number of friends [3][14], or iii) take into account only the distances among users, instead of their distances to a specific location [26].
 In this paper, we propose several GSR functions, and associated top-k query processing techniques, suitable for a wide range of applications with different characteristics.

-In order to capture different application requirements, we introduce a general Geo-Social Ranking framework and propose four functions that cover several practical scenarios: (i) linear combination (LC), (ii) ratio combination (RC), both of which are GSR adaptations of two popular ranking functions used in related domains, e.g., in spatial-keyword search [8,22], (iii) h-Geo-Social (HGS) Ranking function, inspired by the bibliographic h-index, which assigns each user a score based on the number of friends in coincident circles centered at q, and (iv) Geo-Social Triangles (GST) ranking function, which in addition to distance takes into account the friends that a user and his friends have in common, i.e., triangles that are close to the query point.
+In order to capture different application requirements, we introduce a general Geo-Social ranking framework and propose four functions that cover several practical scenarios: i) Linear Combination (LC), ii) Ratio Combination (RC), both of which are GSR adaptations of two popular ranking functions used in related domains, e.g., in spatial-keyword search [10][22], iii) h-Geo-Social (HGS) ranking function, inspired by the bibliographic h-index, which assigns each user a score based on the number of friends in coincident circles centered at q, and iv) Geo-Social Triangles (GST) ranking function, which in addition to distance, takes into account the friends that a user and his friends have in common, i.e., triangles that are close to the query point.

-LC provides a natural way to express real-life constraints, such as the fact that an advertiser is only interested in users within a range, e.g., a restaurant sending lunch promotions to potential customers within 0.5 km.
+LC provides a natural way to express real-life constraints, such as the fact that an advertiser is only interested in users within a range; e.g., a restaurant sending lunch promotions to potential customers within 0.5km.
 RC can be used in cases where locality is crucial.
-For instance, a cinema has empty seats for a film starting soon and sends coupons to users in close proximity.
-On the other hand, HGS is useful for cases where the distance aspect is not critical, e.g., a concert promotion targeting users with many friends in the wider area of the concert.
-GST is suitable for applications where connectivity is essential or desirable for ranking, e.g., a promotion similar to that of the concert, but this time for an event (party) that involves social interaction among the various users.
+For instance, a cinema has empty seats for a film starting soon, and sends coupons to users in close proximity.
+On the other hand, HGS is useful for cases where the distance aspect is not critical; e.g., a concert promotion targeting users with many friends in the wider area of the concert.
+GST is suitable for applications where connectivity is essential or desirable for ranking; e.g., a promotion similar to that of the concert, but this time for an event (party) that involves social interaction among the various users.